Drakesinger/LFS/README.md

 Looks like acctually all symbolic links to libraries not in the user use the same type of paths.

 * Kmod Problem

-symbolic link, (last) could not be created.
+   Last symbolic link could not be created.
 Tried to remake the package -> failure. had to restore back to a previous image.
    After rebuilding and modifying everything from the Autoconf tool, everything works.